iltuoconsulenteit/DocCropper/README.md

 - Double click/tap an image to auto-detect its edges
 - Flip or invert images if they were scanned mirrored or upside-down
 - Remove backgrounds with a dedicated button and fine‑tune the threshold via the settings panel
+- Overlay watermarks using text or images, choosing size, angle, color and font, and optionally apply to all pages
 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
 - Choose a PDF compression level (Low, Medium, Extreme) and customize JPEG quality when needed